KCOM Group: Monopoly concerns

 In July 2009, Nexus Telecoms signed an agreement with KC enabling them to offer effective wholesale line rental and call tariffs to business consumers within the Hull area so giving them a choice of service provider.
 As Nexus only provide broadband service to businesses, several other providers offering wireless Internet access via Wi-Fi and licensed radio links have set up and have taken some of KC's customers including Pure Broadband and Nextgenus (which was ultimately purchased from administration by Connexin) both are local independent companies.

 From late 2023, KCOM were embroiled in controversy when rivals started to erect wooden telegraph poles to carry their services into residential neighbourhoods, causing residents' protests.
 Local planning consent was not required under "permitted development rights".

 Reporting on MP Emma Hardy's approach to Sir John Whittingdale, the minister for data and digital infrastructure, the BBC confirmed that "Under Ofcom rules, KCOM – as the area's dominant telecom provider – is required to share its infrastructure".
 Rival MS3 Networks alleged that KCOM had historically failed to respond in a timely manner to requests to share their existing underground infrastructure.
-Communications provider Connexin (communications) had some local facilities, but had requested Ofcom to provide "clarity on pricing and access" to KCOM's infrastructure.
+Communications provider Connexin had some local facilities, but had requested Ofcom to provide "clarity on pricing and access" to KCOM's infrastructure.
 KCOM responded that "no provider has disputed any network access issues with us and we are not aware of any formal disputes lodged with Ofcom", and an Ofcom spokesperson confirmed that no rival had raised a formal dispute.